langroid/langroid/README.md

   after the agent's own responders.
 - **Modularity, Reusabilily, Loose coupling:** The `Agent` and `Task` abstractions allow users to design Agents with specific skills, wrap them in Tasks, and combine tasks in a flexible way.
-- **LLM Support**: Langroid supports OpenAI LLMs including GPT-3.5-Turbo, GPT-4.
+- **LLM Support**: Langroid supports OpenAI LLMs as well as LLMs from hundreds of providers (local/open or remote/commercial) via proxy libraries and local model servers such as [LiteLLM](https://docs.litellm.ai/docs/providers) that in effect mimic the OpenAI API.
 - **Caching of LLM responses:** Langroid supports [Redis](https://redis.com/try-free/) and [Momento](https://www.gomomento.com/) to cache LLM responses.
 - **Vector-stores**: [Qdrant](https://qdrant.tech/) and [Chroma](https://www.trychroma.com/) are currently supported.